-The AML fund has collected $11.1 billion through a reclamation fee assessed on each ton of coal that is produced.
-OSMRE has distributed $5.6 billion in AML grants to states and tribes from the collected fees.
-An additional $1.4 billion was transferred to United Mine Workers Association (UMWA) Health and Retirement Funds, and $1.7 billion has been used for OSMRE operating expenses.
-Over $2 billion of the fund remains unappropriated.
+The AML Fund has collected $11.496 billion through a reclamation fee assessed on each ton of coal that is produced.
+OSMRE has distributed $5.935 billion in AML grants to states and tribes from the collected fees.
+An additional $1.511 billion was transferred to United Mine Workers of America (UMWA) Health and Retirement Funds, and $1.816 billion has been used for OSMRE operating expenses and AML emergencies. $2.233 billion of the AML Fund remains unappropriated.

 - Abandoned Mine Land Inventory System (e-AMLIS)

 - The Abandoned Mine Land Inventory System is a computer system used to store, manage, and report on the Office of Surface Mining Reclamation and Enforcement's Inventory of Abandoned Mine Land Problems.
 This includes both problems in need of reclamation and those that have been reclaimed.

 - Annual Evaluation Reports for States and Tribes

 - OSMRE establishes policies and procedures for evaluation of State and tribal abandoned mine land reclamation programs.